Stuycs-K/final-project-8-fangv-tanj/WORKLOG.md

  6/4/23

- * Fixed nullpointerexception with reset button.
+ * Fixed nullpointerexception with reset button. (was actually fixed in another branch)
  * Added text over reset button.
  * Wrote method to check if any moves are available, necessary for checkmate and stalemate
   * Checkmate and stalemate are properly detected, need to add end screen